Winnie the Pooh and the Honey Tree

-Winnie the Pooh and the Honey Tree is a 1966 American animated featurette based on the first two chapters of Winnie-the-Pooh by A. A. Milne.
-The film was produced by Walt Disney Productions, and distributed by Buena Vista Distribution on February 4, 1966 as a double feature with The Ugly Dachshund.
-It was the last short film produced by Walt Disney, who died of lung cancer on December 15, 1966, ten months after its release.
+Winnie the Pooh and the Honey Tree is a 1966 American animated musical fantasy short film based on the first two chapters of Winnie-the-Pooh by A. A. Milne, while the troubles in reattaching Eeyore's tail come from chapter 4 of the same book and Pooh's exercises in front of the mirror come from the poem #38 (Teddy Bear, first appearance of the character) in When We Were Very Young.
+The film was produced by Walt Disney Productions, and released by Buena Vista Distribution on February 4, 1966, as a double feature with The Ugly Dachshund.
+It was the last short film produced by Walt Disney, who later died on December 15, 1966, ten months after its release.
 Its songs were written by the Sherman Brothers (Richard M. Sherman and Robert B. Sherman) and the score was composed and conducted by Buddy Baker.

-Directed by Wolfgang Reitherman, it was the first animated featurette in the Winnie the Pooh film series, in which it was later added as a segment to the 1977 film The Many Adventures of Winnie the Pooh.
+Directed by Wolfgang Reitherman, it was the first animated featurette in the Winnie the Pooh film series, and it was later added as a segment to the 1977 film The Many Adventures of Winnie the Pooh.

-It had featured the voices of Sterling Holloway as Winnie the Pooh, Junius Matthews as Rabbit, Bruce Reitherman as Christopher Robin, Clint Howard as Roo, Barbara Luddy as Kanga, Ralph Wright as Eeyore, Howard Morris as Gopher, and Hal Smith as Owl.
+It featured the voices of Sterling Holloway as Winnie the Pooh, Junius Matthews as Rabbit, Bruce Reitherman as Christopher Robin, Clint Howard as Roo, Barbara Luddy as Kanga, Ralph Wright as Eeyore, Howard Morris as Gopher, and Hal Smith as Owl.
 It was narrated by Sebastian Cabot.

 Plot

-One morning, Winnie-the-Pooh, a honey-loving anthropomorphic bear who live in the Hundred Acre Wood, does his stoutness exercise to help improve his appetite in order to gain weight, not lose it.
-He sees the cupboard and notices that there is a honey pot on one of the shelves.
-However, he is disappointed to find that it is empty.
-He hears a bee fly by and decides to climb a nearby honey tree, but as he reaches the beehive, a branch he is sitting on breaks, causing him to fall into a gorse bush below.
-Unwilling to give up his quest for honey, Pooh visits his best friend Christopher Robin and obtains a balloon from him, intending to use it to float up to the beehive.
-Before doing this, Pooh first rolls around in a mud puddle, hoping to trick the bees into believing he is a "Little Black Rain Cloud".
-When he reaches the beehive, Pooh pulls out some honey and eats it without noticing that it is covered in bees, who proceed to fly around in his mouth.
-He spits them out, kicking the queen bee into the mud puddle below.
-Shortly afterward, Pooh's disguise starts to drip, and the other bees start to attack him.
-The queen bee angrily flies up and stings Pooh on the bottom.
-The sudden hit causes Pooh to swing up and down; his bottom gets stuck in the beehive, amusing the queen bee.
-The other bees then shove Pooh out of the beehive, then his balloon string comes untied.
-After the balloon deflates and Pooh comes down, the bees chase both him and Christopher Robin away.